 Mr. Peter Gianulis reports

-Allegiant owns 100% of 10 highly-prospective gold projects in the United States, 7 of which are located in the mining-friendly jurisdiction of Nevada.
-Three of Allegiant's projects are farmed-out, providing for cost reductions and cash-flow.
-Allegiant's flagship, district-scale Eastside project hosts a large and expanding gold resource and is located in an area of excellent infrastructure.
+Allegiant owns 100 per cent of 10 highly prospective gold projects in the United States, six of which are located in the mining-friendly jurisdiction of Nevada.
+Four of Allegiant's projects are farmed out, providing for cost reductions and cash flow.
+Allegiant's flagship, district-scale Eastside project hosts a large and expanding gold resource, and is located in an area of excellent infrastructure.
 Preliminary metallurgical testing indicates that both oxide and sulphide gold mineralization at Eastside is amenable to heap leaching.

-Andy Wallace is a Director of Allegiant Gold Ltd. and is a Certified Professional Geologist (CPG) with the American Institute of Professional Geologists and is a Qualified Person as defined under National Instrument 43-101, Standards of Disclosure for Mineral Projects.
-Mr. Wallace has reviewed and approved the technical content of this press release.
+Mr. Wallace is a certified professional geologist (CPG) with the American Institute of Professional Geologists and is the qualified person under NI 43-101 (Standards of Disclosure for Mineral Projects), who has reviewed and approved the scientific and technical content of this press release.

 We seek Safe Harbor.

 © 2021 Canjex Publishing Ltd. All rights reserved.